freemanpeterson/SWIFTPowershell/README.md

 # SWIFTPowershell
 #### Written by:         Freeman Peterson freemanpeterson@gmail.com

-The common module "SWISPowershell" is a good module and resource frendly.
+The common module *SWISPowershell* is a good module and resource frendly.
 However, sometimes it just not as easy as running a simple cmdlet.
 This module is designed to make system administration easier.
 I plan to add functionality as time goes on.
 (Stay Tuned!)

 Prerequisites